The Magician's Nephew: Plot summary

-The story begins in London during the summer of 1900.
-Two children, Digory and Polly, meet while playing in the adjacent gardens of a row of terraced houses.
-They decide to explore the abandoned attic beyond Digory's house, but do not walk far enough, and find themselves in Uncle Andrew's study.
-Uncle Andrew tricks Polly into touching a yellow magic ring, causing her to vanish.
-Then he explains to Digory that he has been dabbling in magic, and that the rings allow travel between one world and another.
-He blackmails Digory into taking another yellow ring to follow wherever Polly has gone, and two green rings so that they both can return.
+In 1900, two children, Digory and Polly, live in the same London terrace.
+When exploring a crawl space joining the houses, they find themselves in the study of Digory's Uncle Andrew.
+Andrew tricks Polly into touching a yellow magic ring, causing her to vanish.
+He explains to Digory that the rings allow travel between worlds.
+He blackmails Digory into taking another yellow ring to follow Polly, and two green rings so that they both can return.

-Digory finds himself transported to a sleepy woodland with an almost narcotic effect; he finds Polly nearby.
-The woodland is filled with pools.
-Digory and Polly surmise that the wood is not really a proper world at all but a "Wood between the Worlds", similar to the attic that links their houses back in England, and that each pool leads to a separate universe.
+Digory is transported to a sleepy wood filled with pools where he reunites with Polly.
+They surmise that the wood is a "Wood between the Worlds", similar to the attic that links their houses back in England, and that each pool leads to a separate universe.
 They decide to explore a different world before returning to England, and jump into one of the nearby pools.
-They then find themselves in a desolate abandoned city of the ancient world of Charn.
-Inside the ruined palace, they discover statues of Charn's former kings and queens, which degenerate from the fair and wise to the unhappy and cruel.
-They find a bell with a hammer and an inscription inviting the finder to strike the bell.

-Despite protests from Polly, Digory rings the bell.
-This awakens the last of the statues, a witch queen named Jadis, who—to avoid defeat in battle—had deliberately killed every living thing in Charn by speaking the "Deplorable Word".
-As the only survivor left in her world, she placed herself in an enchanted sleep that would only be broken by someone ringing the bell.
+They find themselves in a desolate abandoned city of the ancient world of Charn.
+Inside the ruined palace, they find a bell with a hammer and an inscription inviting the finder to strike the bell.
+Despite Polly's protests, Digory rings the bell, awakening a witch-queen named Jadis, who, to avoid defeat in battle, deliberately killed every living thing in Charn by speaking the "Deplorable Word" before placing herself in an enchanted sleep that would end on the ringing of the bell.